ffplayout/ffplayout/README.md

 (Endless) streaming over multiple days will only work if config has a **day_start** value and the **length** value is **24 hours**.
 If you only need a few hours for each day, use a *cron* job or something similar.

+## Note
+This project includes the DejaVu font, which are licensed under the [Bitstream Vera Fonts License](/assets/FONT_LICENSE.txt).

 -----

 ## Sponsoring